securityfirst/tent-content/contents_en/emergency-support/physical/beginner/physical.md

 **Where:** Global
 **Accept Urgent Appeals?** Yes

-**Description:** The UN Special Representative on Human Rights Defenders supports and gathers information on behalf of human rights defenders around the world.
+**Description:** The UN Special Rapporteur on Human Rights Defenders supports and gathers information on behalf of human rights defenders around the world.
 The Special Representative operates in complete independence of any state, is not a UN staff member, and does not receive a salary.
 **Web site:** http://[www2.ohchr.org/english/issues/defenders/](www2.ohchr.org/english/issues/defenders/)
 Geneva, Tel: (+41) 22 917 1234
 **Email a complaint:** urgent-action@ohchr.org